ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-static.md

 ## Additional information

+* The Schema is specified with a JSON document to ensure compatibility with complex JSON message formats
 * The `name`, `path`, and `type` parameters are repeated for each record to import to FeatureBase.
 * Run the `molecula-consumer-kafka-static` from the `/featurebase/idk` directory.